mlgordon/vpc/errors.md

 ## iam_failure
 **Message**: None

-This message can be displayed when there's been a failure to convert an IAM token to an IMS token.
-It may mean that the token you provided is not supported, or there is an invalid key ID.
+This message can be displayed when a failure has occurred in the IAM service, verifying authentication or authorization.
+This outage of the IAM service may be temporary.
+Retry the request after few minutes.
 If this problem persists, [contact support](/docs/infrastructure/vpc?topic=vpc-getting-help-and-support).

 ## ike_policies_quota_exceeded
 **Message**: The quota for IKE policies is exceeded for the account.